About

 Work Experience

-- Teaching the lab sessions for Artificial Intelligence, Artificial Neural Networks, Numerical Linear Algebra, Advanced Programming in C++, and Distributed Systems.
+- From 2023 to 2025, I worked as a Teaching Assistant at the University of Antwerp.
+I taught lab sessions for five courses: Artificial Intelligence, Artificial Neural Networks, Numerical Linear Algebra, Advanced Programming in C++, and Distributed Systems.

 - I created a machine learning pipeline that allows employees to quickly build their own machine-learning models (Similar to AutoML).